 Meet the Waste Watchers

-Scroll below to see quick profiles of many of the influential consumers who publish blog posts on WeHateToWaste.com
+Scroll below to see profiles of the passionate people who have shared their stories with us at WeHateToWaste.com

 Want to join the ranks?
-Simply share your ideas about new ways that we all can prevent waste, conserve natural resources, and get the most from the products we buy at home and at work.
-Narrative posts, videos, images and poems — all are welcome.
+Simply share your what you do in the form of a blog post about a specific way that you prevent waste, conserve natural resources, or get the most from the products you buy at home, at work, or on the go.
+Narrative posts, videos, images and poems and songs* — all are welcome.

-You can submit a one-time post, or become an ‘Official Waste Watcher’ when you choose to use WeHatetoWaste.com as your exclusive blogging platform.
+You can submit just one post, or several.
+You can even choose to use WeHatetoWaste.com as your exclusive blogging platform.
 Link HERE or on the icon (right) to learn more.

 Adam Johnson is the Chief Executive Officer of the Western Metropolitan Regional Council (WMRC) in Perth, Western Australia.
 They recover recyclables from mixed municipal waste, and converts the remainder in biogas to generate electricity and compost.
 READ HIS POST.